 In their application for the COVID-19 Leave Support Scheme, an employer will be required to sign a declaration outlining that they have discussed the application with their employee and the employee consents to the information being provided to support the application.

 Using other leave entitlements

-Employers cannot unlawfully make employees take any existing paid leave entitlements such as sick leave or annual leave while receiving the COVID-19 Leave Support scheme.
+Employers cannot unlawfully make employees take any existing paid leave entitlements such as sick leave or annual holidays while receiving the COVID-19 Leave Support scheme.

 However, if an employee is sick, their employer must pay them their sick leave entitlements, if available.
-If an employee takes annual leave, they must be paid their normal wage rate, for their normal hours of work unless the contract has been varied.
+If an employee takes annual holidays, they must be paid their normal wage rate, for their normal hours of work unless the employment agreement has been varied.